Adderall and Alcohol

 Why Do People Mix Adderall and Alcohol?

-People may mix Adderall and alcohol for a variety of different reasons.
-One study determined that the rate of abuse is highest among those aged 18 to 25 who get this medication from friends and family without a prescription.
+People may mix Adderall and alcohol for different reasons.
+One study determined that the abuse rate is highest among those aged 18–25 who get this medication from friends and family without a prescription.
 This may coincide with starting college, and alcohol might be used to minimize the jitteriness that Adderall can cause.
-Some individuals also use Adderall and alcohol together in an attempt to “party longer.”
+Some individuals also use Adderall and alcohol together to “party longer.”
 There is also a common misconception that Adderall is safer than other drugs because it is a prescription.
 Unfortunately, this is not always the case.

 Alcohol and ADHD